 Essentially, there are four types of security locks to choose from:

 |Pros ||Cons |

 | || |

 While researching which bike lock to buy, check if it has an independent testing certification (Sold Secure is a good place to start).
 Those assigned a gold rating by official testing bodies will be more secure.

 If you’ve got bike insurance, it’s worth noting that your policy may be invalidated if you don’t lock your bike securely (through the frame and any quick-release wheels to an immovable object) using an approved lock.
 In short – the more valuable your bike is, the more sturdy your lock needs to be.

 So, don’t compromise on quality – if your bike is worth holding on to, you need to buy a Sold Secure rated lock.

 Securing your bike while you're out and about

-Bike thefts can happen in seconds, so always secure your bike if you're leaving it unattended - even if it's just for a few moments.
+Bike thefts can happen in seconds, so always secure your bike, even if you're only leaving it for a few moments.
 When locking your bike, the main aim is to make it as difficult as possible to get at the lock itself.

 Choose your space wisely.
 Consider locking your bike next to others.
-If you've locked your bike correctly, it's likely the thief will target a less secured bike instead.
+If you've locked your bike correctly, a thief is likely to target a less secure bike instead.